fieldtrip/website/workshop/natmeg/dipolefitting.md

 ### Read and visualise the anatomical data

 We start with the anatomical MRI data, which comes directly from the scanner in DICOM format.
-You can download the [dicom.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/natmeg/dicom.zip) from our FTP server.
+You can download the [dicom.zip](https://download.fieldtriptoolbox.org/workshop/natmeg/dicom.zip) from our download server.
 We suggest that you unzip the dicom files in a separate directory.

 DICOM datasets consist of a large number of files, one per slice.
 As filename you have to specify a single file, the reading function will automatically determine which other slices are part of the same anatomical volume and put them in the correct order.